dusty-nv/jetson-reinforcement/README.md

 ## Fruit

-Next, we provide a 2D graphical sample in C++ called [`fruit`](samples/fruit/fruit.cpp), where the agent appears at random locations and must find the "fruit" object to gain the reward and win episodes before the timeout period expires.
-The [`fruit`](samples/fruit/fruit.cpp) agent has 4 possible actions to choose from:  it can move up, down, left, and right on the screen in order to navigate to the object.
+Next, we provide a 2D graphical sample in C++ called [`fruit`](samples/fruit/fruit.cpp), where the agent appears at random locations and must find the "fruit" object to gain the reward and win episodes before running out of bounds or the timeout period expires.
+The [`fruit`](samples/fruit/fruit.cpp) agent has 4 possible actions to choose from:  moving up, down, left, and right on the screen in order to navigate to the object.

 <img src="https://github.com/dusty-nv/jetson-reinforcement/raw/master/docs/images/fruit.gif" width="175">